Published on September 17th, 2013 | by Ruben Luyten0

 Apart from its own sherries, Romate also produces quite a few private label products for supermarkets and more upmarket clients like The Wine Society (see The Society’s Fino for example).

 Sánchez Romate sherry range

-Sánchez Romate has an extensive range of sherries, in four categories:
+Sánchez Romate has an extensive range of sherries, in three categories: